DSD-DBS/py-capellambse/README.md

 The generated diagrams are currently not persisted in .aird files and we are not sure yet if we need this feature.
 If there is a genuine usecase for that we may re-consider it - feel free to create an issue or add comments to an existing one.

+### Render diagrams in untrusted jupyter notebooks

+The SVG format relies on a stylesheet, however in untrusted notebooks any stylesheets are stripped.
+As a workaround we support the PNG format.
+For this the [cairosvg](https://pypi.org/project/CairoSVG/) library is needed which requires the following additional setup steps on windows:

+- Download and execute the [latest GTK installer](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases/tag/2022-01-04).
+- Reboot to add the path to the installed compiled libraries into your system environment PATH

 ## Contributing

 We'd love to see your bug reports and improvement suggestions!
 Please take a look at [guidelines for contributors](https://github.com/DSD-DBS/py-capellambse/blob/master/CONTRIBUTING.md).